kodek16/redstone-consolidator/design/01-on-demand-computations.md

-Since input data can only become available as a result of transactions, we can design the chain so that it tracks the pending tasks and which data they require, and as soon as new data arrives and some tasks can be completed, they must be completed.
+Since input data can only become available as a result of transactions, we can design the chain so that it tracks the pending tasks and which data they require, and as soon as new data arrives and some tasks can be completed, they must be completed in the same block.
 We can do this by storing results and emitting events in `EndBlock`. `EndBlock` must process results for all previously pending tasks that just became completed, so we still need to be very careful to ensure that our computation is fast.

 This modification is useful for tasks similar to price consolidation, where input data availability is an issue, but the computation itself is cheap.